Biography of René Lacoste, Tennis Player and Founder of Lacoste

 Family History

 René was the son of Jean-Jules Lacoste and Jeanne-Marie Magdeleine Larrieu-Let.
 He was born in Paris at 28 Rue Albouy in the city’s 10th Arrondissement.
-His father, Jean-Jules was a champion rower (he won the French title in 1890), and an enthusiastic inventor, something which René would also become.
+His father, Jean-Jules was a champion rower (he won the French title in 1890), an enthusiastic inventor and an entrepreneur: all things that René would also become.
 Jean-Jules was the founder of the car manufacturer J. Lacoste & Co., later known as Lacoste et Battmann.
-Again, his example as an entrepreneur would also be important for his son’s later career.
-In addition to his own company, Jean-Jules handled the affairs of the much larger Hispano-Suiza auto company which had opened a factory at Levallois-Perret, in 1911, to be close to the lucrative markets of Paris.
+In addition to his own company, Jean-Jules handled the affairs of the much larger Hispano-Suiza auto company which had opened a factory at Levallois-Perret, in 1911, to be close to the lucrative Paris markets.
 It was Jean-Jules’ connection with Hispano-Suiza that eventually led to René’s meeting with his Lacoste cofounder André Gillier.

 René Lacoste was married to Simone Thion de la Chaume, a French amateur golf champion on June 30th, 1930.
 They had three children: one daughter and two sons.
 Their daughter Catherine Lacoste was a champion golfer and president of the Golf Club Chantaco, founded by her mother, at a few kilometers from St. Jean-de-Luz.
 She also won the US Open in the 1960s.
 His sons, Bernard and Michel on the other hand, were not exceptional athletes.